 2020 was when Scott took the step up from karts to cars, competing in the Junior Saloon Car Championship.
 Unfortunately, owing to COVID-19, the season got off to a slow start due to not being able to test in the vehicle prior to racing and he had to learn the car whilst competing throughout the year.
 A positive change happened during 2021 when Scott changed teams for the last three races of the year.
 This is when he found leaps and bounds of time on the track and was fighting at the front.

 At the end of 2021 Scott was lucky enough to test various cars to see what he wanted to progress into.
 One of these cars was the Audi RS 3 TCR car at Donington Park and this is what blew him away!
-Therefore, after talking with the most successful TCR UK team and 2x winners of the Championship, Essex and Kent Motorsport, Scott was accepted onto the team and is excited to announce he will be driving the Hyundai i30 N TCR car this season.
+Therefore, after talking to Essex and Kent Motorsport he was able to join the team for his 2022 TCR UK campaign.
+Scott showed his pace throughout the season especially at Castle Combe where he qualified 6th being his best qualifying result.

 © Scott Sumpton Racing 2022